childtheme/codesupple/README.md

+Custom Footer for Elementor (Free Version)
+A plugin to add a custom footer using the free version of Elementor.

 Steps to Set Up the Plugin

 1. Once you've created the plugin, go to your WordPress dashboard, navigate to Plugins, and activate the Custom Footer for Elementor (Free Version) plugin.